suyu-emu/suyu-v0.0.4/docs/user/Graphics.md

 ### swrast/LLVMpipe crashes under high load

 The OpenGL backend would invoke behaviour that would result in swarst/LLVMpipe writing an invalid SSA IR (on old versions of Mesa), and then proceeding to crash.
 The solution is using a script found in [tools/llvmpipe-run.sh](../../tools/llvmpipe-run.sh).

+### HaikuOS compatibility

+HaikuOS bundles a Mesa library that doesn't support full core OpenGL 4.6 (required by the emulator).
+This leads to HaikuOS being one of the few computer platforms where Vulkan is the only available option for users.
+If OpenGL is desired, Mesa has to be built manually from source.
+For debugging purpouses `lavapipe` is recommended over the GPU driver; there is in-kernel support for NVIDIA cards through.